 As the resident mom who’s a hot mess, you’ll find me near the bottom of this pecking order.
-I’m definitely above the mom who yells at the coach.
+I’m definitely above the mom who yells at the coach though.
 And I’m also above the mom who berates her kid for missing her cue.
-I’m also above the mom who always asks other moms to pick her kid up for the carpool but never takes a turn.
+And at least, I’m above the mom who always asks other moms to pick her kid up for the carpool but never takes a turn.

 Just know that if you’re having an off day, I’ll invite you to join me in the back of the gym/studio/auditorium/etc. for some self-deprecating humor and snark.
 I don’t know what time the party starts, but I won’t judge you or your kid when she lets the other team score on her.
 I will also send you a picture of your kid rocking the spelling bee when you can’t make it because, hello, work.
 And if you really need it, I will share the half-eaten chocolate bar I have hidden in the bottom of my purse.
 Eating chocolate is something of a hobby of mine…